 When used properly, our jojoba will absorb into the skin.
 If it is coming out on linens and clothing, you are very likely using too much.

 Our jojoba launders out of natural fabrics with the use of hot water and a good detergent.
 For synthetic and dyed fabrics we sometimes use a pre-wash.
 If you have combined oils, lotions, creams, or essential oils with our jojoba, they–not the jojoba–could cause stains.
-Also, and especially for massage therapists, if you applied lotion or cream to the skin prior to the massage, those substances could cause staining.
+Also, and especially for massage therapists, if you apply lotion or cream to the skin prior to the massage, those substances could cause staining.

-If you or your laundry use cold water and dry the fabric, a mark may be visible.
+If you or your laundry uses cold water and dry the fabric, a mark may be visible.
 Relax.
 Don’t be alarmed.
 The mark will not be permanent.
 Likewise, the mark will not turn rancid.
 Off-putting odors will not be a problem.
 The next time you launder the item, cover the mark with a pre-wash (we use “Shout”) and use hot water and your regular detergent.
 The mark will launder out.
 Or, if very hot water is not available, learn from this tip one of our customers gave us.
 She had found a jojoba mark on her dark 100% cotton turtleneck, which had not come out in a cold wash.
 She re-washed the garment after putting soda water and baking soda on the mark and letting it soak for a bit in her machine.
 Even though the garment had already been through her dryer, the mark came out.

 Air and moisture contamination